 Where we are

-About 100 national and international Human Rights Division staff members are deployed throughout South Sudan.
+Some 100 national and international Human Rights Division staff members are deployed across South Sudan.

 A team at UNMISS headquarters in Juba engages with counterparts at the national government level, and advocates both directly and through the Special Representative of the Secretary-General on human rights matters.